 GRE scores should to be sent directly to our office from the Educational Testing Service.
 The College of Veterinary Medicine's GRE College Code is 2549.

 If you did not request your scores to be sent to us when taking the test, please contact the Educational Testing Service (ETS) to request your scores using the above college code.

 IMPORTANT NOTE about GRE's:

-GRE's should be taken by the end of September 2014 for us to receive scores in time for the October 15th Cornell Supplemental Application deadline.
-(Class of 2019).
+GRE's should be taken by early September 2015 to ensure we receive scores in time for the September 30th Cornell Supplemental Application deadline.
+(Class of 2020).

 Please visit the Educational Testing Service web site for more information.